 The EMC's first electric distribution lines were energized in the latter part of 1939.
 Since that time, there have been many changes both within the Cooperative and the community.
-A new corporate headquarters was completed in Young Harris, GA, in late 2012.
-The Co-op has seen considerable growth over the years, presently serving approximately 52,993 electric meters by the end of September, 2018.
+A new corporate headquarters was completed in Young Harris, GA, in late 2012, a broadband subsidiary company was spun off in 2019, and several substation upgrades have either been completed or are currently underway.
+The Co-op has seen considerable growth over the years, presently serving approximately 54,331 electric meters as of the end of August, 2020.
 Approximately 34% of these meters are in Clay and Cherokee Counties in North Carolina, and 66% are in Towns, Union and Fannin County, Georgia.

-Our projections are that we will continue to grow at the rate of approximately 1.3% - 1.6% per year in the number of member-customers and approximately 3.5% - 4.0% per year in energy sales.
+Our projections are that we will continue to grow at the rate of approximately 1.2% - 1.4% per year in the number of member-customers served, and approximately 1.2% - 1.5% per year in energy sales.

 Blue Ridge Mountain EMC has constructed and continues to build out a fiber-optic network to provide broadband services to homes, businesses and community anchor institutions in the service area.
-Additionally, BRMEMC continues to work closely (as a member-owner) with the North Georgia Network Cooperative (NGNC), a regional broadband cooperative, to reduce broadband costs to members, and to improve the quality of broadband transport serving the region.
-As of the end of October, 2018, BRMEMC is serving just over 7,500 consumers with broadband (fiber optic) services, and supports over 1,100 miles of fiber-optic line.
+Additionally, BRMEMC continues to work closely (as a member-owner) with the North

+Georgia Network Cooperative (NGNC), a regional broadband cooperative, to reduce broadband costs to members, and to improve the quality of broadband transport serving the region.
+As of the end of August, 2020, BRMEMC is serving just over 10,000 consumers with broadband (fiber optic) services, and supports over 1,400 miles of fiber-optic line.